- Battleon Town

 - Depower: The Hero was the god of his/her world, and even became the personification of Death, Light, and Darkness, but was forced to sacrifice it all in order to enter the Chaos Realm.

-- The Dreaded: There are armors that that make the hero this like Berserker Champion and Doom Knight Overlord and with Sepulchure's Helmet the hero becomes more feared
+- The Dreaded: There are several armors that that describe the hero as this, like Berserker Champion and Doom Knight Overlord, and with Sepulchure's Helmet the hero becomes more feared.

 - Evil Costume Switch: Happens after Drakath chaorrupts The Hero into the 13th Lord of Chaos.
 For the Hero's form as the Chaos Lord, you are allowed to pick between one of the 4 starting classes as a chaotic variant.
 The Chaos Lord Warrior forms look particularly monstrous and sport a Slasher Smile.
 The Chaos Lord Rogue outfit makes The Hero into a Tin Tyrant.
 The Chaos Lord Mage class will leave The Hero as a still somewhat normal looking if Chaos aligned mystic.
 The Chaos Lord Healer class will give The Hero a shredded looking Badass Long Robe and a dark hood.

 - Evil Weapon: The Hero can use cursed weapons as well as chaorrupted weapons.

 - Fighter, Mage, Thief: The three starting classes of the game, with the other being 'the Healer'.